How to Upgrade Windows 11 on Unsupported Hardware

 An in-place upgrade installs a newer version of Windows 11 from within the current system.
 Your files, applications, and settings remain intact.
 However, if you run setup.exe directly from the ISO, the installation usually might stop with an error.
 For instance, your CPU or TPM may not meet the requirements as it is depicted in Figure 3.

-Figure 3 - CPU does not meet hardware requirements
+Figure 3 - Processor does not Meet Hardware Requirements

 Fortunately, a simple command can bypass these checks.